 If you’re pretty confident that you know your team, you can go with some reasonably hardcore dares.
 But we recommend some chill truths related to personal life and work that all of your team are comfortable with.

 Doing it properly creates engagement through suspense and a fun environment through the activities you create.

-As is the theme of this list of virtual meeting fun icebreaker games, you might have already guessed that there’s free software for this.
+As is the theme of this list of meeting fun icebreaker games, you might have already guessed that there’s a free platform for this.